 Me: Was it an expensive part of the renovation?

 Me: Let’s talk value.
-Solid wood doors like ours cost between $200-250 (less if you’re buying a quantity) for a complete kit with solid wood jambs and oil rubbed bronze hinges.
-Another wood door with v-grooves I had my eye on costs three times that without the jambs.
+Solid wood doors are going to cost more now but it’s not likely they will ever need to be replaced They include solid wood jambs and oil rubbed bronze hinges.
+Another wood door with v-grooves I had my eye on costs three times even without the jambs what these Pacific Entries doors cost.

 Stretching the budget for new construction and home improvement projects is everything.
 But doors…